Myopia (Nearsighted) Control in

 It may be possible to slow or stop the progression of your child’s nearsightedness.

 This topic is so important, it deserves a page all its own.
-Myopia, commonly known as nearsightedness, is on the rise both worldwide and in the United States.
-In the United States, 40- 50% of children are now myopic.
-So what, my child will just need to wear his/her glasses and/or contact lenses, right?
-But there are other risks associated with myopia.
+Myopia, commonly known as nearsightedness, is on the rise worldwide.
+In the United States alone, up to 50% of children are now myopic.

-Dr. Kaminski has had 15 years of success using Ortho-K, specifically with Paragon CRT.
-If your child’s prescription changes yearly, this treatment may be an option.
-Ortho-K provides the most benefit while the prescription is still low, so ask Dr. Kaminski if Ortho-K is right for your child.
+If your child’s prescription changes yearly, ortho-k may be an option.
+The treatment provides the most benefit while your child’s prescription is still low, so don’t hesitate to ask Dr. Kaminski at Vision Source Firestone if ortho-k is right for your child.

 Call (303) 772-2755 or schedule an appointment online.

 The hallmark symptom of myopia is being able to see close objects well but having trouble seeing things that are far away.
 Distant objects, such as street signs, classroom whiteboards, and even people’s faces, will appear blurry.
 Other symptoms may include headaches and eye fatigue.

 Why does this happen?
 Research shows that this refractive error (a disruption in the way light normally enters the eye) occurs due to an elongation of the eyeball or a change in the shape of the cornea (the clear outer “window” of the eye), or both.
 Effectively, these changes cause light to focus not directly on the retina (the light-sensitive tissue on the inside of the back of the eye) but instead somewhere in front of it.